Commercial and environmental analysis

 So, with a growing clamour amongst consumers and businesses, material producers have responded by developing a range of more sustainable foam packaging options.

-The currently available sustainable foam packaging options are:
+The sustainable foam packaging options that are currently available are:

 Fibrease® by Stora Enso